alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 This concludes our demonstration.
 To fully appreciate Apache Hudi's capabilities, we recommend conducting a similar test with larger datasets.
 For example, try a 10GB table with 10MB incremental updates and perform Snapshot queries.
 You'll witness Hudi's exceptional performance, especially in scenarios where users demand real-time data updates regardless of the table's size or incoming data volume.
 This is a key advantage of Hudi's open table format (_H_ for hadoop _U_ for upserts _D_ for deletes _I_ for incrementals), designed to efficiently handle incremental updates.

+Finally let's connect!
+Join our Slack community to share your thoughts on the Hudi Docker demo.
+We're eager to hear your feedback on what you enjoyed, what you didn't, and any issues you encountered.
+Your insights will help us improve the demo for everyone.

 ## Additional Demos and Resources

 ### Case Study: Walmart